 Definition

-The fabrics that are used as interlining are made from cotton, nylon, polyester, wool, and viscose rayon or making of these different fibers.
-Woven and knitted fabrics or nonwoven fabrics are used for interlining.
-Sometimes finishing is necessary to improve its properties. i.e. Shrink resist finish, Crease resists finish.
+The fabrics that are used as interlinings are made from cotton, nylon, polyester, wool, and viscose rayon or making of these different fibers.
+Woven, knitted, or nonwoven fabrics are used for interlining.
+Sometimes finishing is necessary to improve its properties. i.e. Shrink resistant finish, Crease resistant finish.

 Objectives of Interlining

-- To support, reinforce, and control of garments.
+- To support, reinforce, and control the garments.

 - To create the shape of garments.